dgraph-io/dgraph/wiki/content/graphql/lambda/overview.md

 ## Defining lambda resolvers in JavaScript

 A lambda resolver is a user-defined JavaScript function that performs custom actions over the GraphQL types, interfaces, queries, and mutations.
-There are two methods to add a JavaScript resolver:
+There are two methods to register JavaScript resolvers:

-- `addGraphQLResolvers`
+- `self.addGraphQLResolvers`
-- `addMultiParentGraphQLResolvers`
+- `self.addMultiParentGraphQLResolvers`

 ### addGraphQLResolvers

-The `addGraphQLResolvers` method recieves `{ parent, args }` and returns a single value.
+The `self.addGraphQLResolvers` method takes an object as an argument, which maps a resolver name to the resolver function that implements it.
+The resolver functions registered using `self.addGraphQLResolvers` receive `{ parent, args, graphql, dql }` as argument:

 - `parent`, the parent object for which to resolve the current lambda field registered using `addGraphQLResolver`.
 Available only for types and interfaces (`null` for queries and mutations)